cdorde/CertifyTheWebTomcatRenewScript/README.md

 ## Certify The Web - Hook script for recreating keystore (jks) for Tomcat for older versions

 Newer version of clinet has option Deploy to Tomcat.
+Script works with old and new version of client.

 Prerequites